-7 Exciting Things To Do In Nova Scotia: The Coastal Gem Of Canada
+7 Exciting Things To Do In Nova Scotia (Canada)

 Nestled in eastern Canada, Nova Scotia is a pretty Atlantic gem.
 With a beautiful capital, Halifax and the super-enthusiastic surf of the Bay of Fun, there are a plethora of interesting and fun things to do in Nova Scotia.
 Go kayaking, whale watching, exploring the history, or strolling through the old town streets, Nova Scotia’s lengthy coastline and historic towns take you on a journey to remember for a lifetime.
 While the Canadian soil gets adorned with grassy carpets in Nova Scotia, the fact that you are always inside the 67 kilometers from the sea adds another charm to staying in the Province.
 Want to learn about some more fascinating things to do in Nova Scotia?
 Read on to know!

 Dating back to the 18th century, the Fortress of Louisbourg National Historic Site will give you a surreal experience of stepping back in time.
 One of the most famous Nova Scotia historical sites, this French fortress is where you can talk to the local fisherman, servants, and sailors, take part in the 300 years old games, watch the march past of the French soldiers and sip the time-tested rum.

 Featuring a 4 kilometers long lovely boardwalk, Halifax Waterfront is one of the most popular tourist attractions in Halifax.
 This beautiful waterfront has been the center of all the summer activities in Halifax.
 While board walking, you will find plenty of cool things to see such as the historical photos of rum cakes, Nova Scotia Crystal, Halifax special wines, and a number of restaurants.

 3. Take a guided tour of Halifax Citadel National Historic Site